lupyuen/pinephone-emulator/README.md

 To troubleshoot the Apache NuttX MMU Fault on Unicorn Emulator, we generated this Call Graph...

-(To see the NuttX Source Code: Right-click the Node and select `Open`)
+(To see the NuttX Source Code: Right-click the Node and select "Open Link")

 ```mermaid
   flowchart TD